Clinical Rehabilitation Counseling

-- Submit Online Application through GradCas
+Submit Online Application through GradCas

 The Master of Education in Counselor Education with a specialization in Clinical Rehabilitation Counseling is an interdisciplinary field of study specifically designed to train professional clinical rehabilitation counselors to work for and with persons with disabilities in both the public and private sectors.
 The program offers a dual accreditation in Clinical Mental Health and Clinical Rehabilitation Counseling.
 It prepares individuals for professional leadership, administration, direct service, private practice and forensic practice.

 The clinical rehabilitation counseling program at Florida Atlantic University regularly informs the public of its performance, including enrollment, graduation, accreditation status, and student achievement scores (the number passing the CRC exam) through semester newsletters, reports to academic officials and a web group formed for FAU alumni.
-Over the past 5 years (2012-2017), there have been 26 graduates.
-On average, students complete the clinical rehabilitation counseling program and the classes needed to be eligible for licensure in the state of Florida in 8 semesters or about 2 ½ years.
+In recent years (2012-2017), there have been 26 graduates.
+On average, students complete the clinical rehabilitation counseling program and the classes needed to be eligible for licensure in the state of Florida in 8 semesters or about 2 ½ - 3 years.
 Many students receive free tuition through work for the state or federal rehabilitation programs, and many scholarships are available and can be found by asking the department coordinator.

 All graduates in the past three years have been employed in the clinical rehabilitation/clinical mental health field within six months of graduation.
 The majority of graduates are working in the field before they graduate, securing employment through the help of the program and field placement sites.
 Graduates work in the public and private sector, including state vocational rehabilitation, the Division of Blind Services, the Veterans Administration and private practice.
 Students in the program are required to take the CRC exam as a part of the program requirements.
 The clinical rehabilitation program was one of the first programs at FAU to require an evidence-based national exam as a part of graduation requirements.